RasmusRynell/Stryktipsetleague-automated/README.md

     "output-email": {
         "from": "DESIRED OUTPUT EMAIL ADDRESS",
         "server": "EMAIL SERVER,
-        "port": FORT TO EMAIL SERVER,
+        "port": PORT TO EMAIL SERVER,
         "password": "EMAIL SERVER PASSWORD",
         "to": ["EMAIL ADDRESS TO SEND TO"]
     }